 The use of artificial intelligence creates opportunities for innovation, enhanced customer experiences, improved decision making, and increased efficiency and productivity – but also presents risks that must be responsibly managed.

-Artificial Intelligence Technologies are implemented in a thoughtful and considered manner, with active oversight and monitoring by the CNA AI Governance Committee and with an acknowledgement that all CNA employees have a responsibility to use AI tools and platforms appropriately and prudently in accordance with the Company’s AI policies and standards.
+CNA implements AI technologies in a controlled and risk-based manner, with oversight by the CNA AI Governance Committee.
+All CNA employees have a responsibility to use AI tools and platforms appropriately and prudently in accordance with the Company’s AI policies and standards.

-CNA has established governance structures and programs to manage and mitigate AI-related risks during the testing, implementation and ongoing use of artificial intelligence at the senior executive level and at the employee level.
+CNA has established a comprehensive AI governance program to manage and mitigate AI-related risks during the testing, implementation and ongoing use of artificial intelligence.
+This program operates at both the senior executive level and at the employee level.

 Management Approach to AI Governance

-CNA is committed to implementing AI Technologies in accordance with our values and in a manner that promotes fairness, equity and inclusivity.
+CNA is committed to using AI in a manner that aligns with our values and promotes fairness, equity and accountability.
 We are committed to mitigate the risk of bias in our AI Technologies, ensure data privacy and security, and to foster transparency in how AI technologies are implemented.

-The CNA global artificial intelligence policy was published and communicated to all CNA employees, contractors and affiliates in 2024.
-The policy was informed by evolving regulations and frameworks, including the EU AI Act, the NAIC Model Bulletin on AI, and the NIST AI Risk Management Framework.
+The CNA global artificial intelligence policy was initially published and communicated to all CNA employees, contractors and affiliates in 2024 and is subject to annual review and updates to ensure alignment with new regulatory requirements, emerging risks, and evolving industry standards .
+The policy is informed by evolving regulations and frameworks, including the EU AI Act, the NAIC Model Bulletin on AI, and the NIST AI Risk Management Framework.

 Highlights of CNA AI Policy: